DinoChiesa/Apigee-Java-TOTP/README.md

 | time-step    | optional | The time step in seconds.
 Default: 30   |
 | decode-key   | optional | The way to decode the key.
 Valid values: base16, base32, base64.
 Default: none  |
 | hash-function| optional | The HMAC hash to use.
 Valid values: sha1, sha256, sha512.
 Default: sha1 |

+All of these properties should coincide with the properties you used to create the barcode.

 The output of the callout is context variable: